MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browsersessionobserver.md

 #### NavigateDownloadLink

-Raised when the Session Download window is requesting to navigate to a URL.
+Raised when the session Download window is requesting to navigate to a URL.

 > public HRESULT [NavigateDownloadLink](#navigatedownloadlink)(BSTR url, VARIANT * PostData)